The Whole Book in 5 Minutes

 “Well, if a bee realizes that its life is an integral part of this process of expansion and enrichment of life, then doesn't that provide a seriously strong foundation for hope?
 Because this process of life has managed to continue through every calamity imaginable and will very likely continue literally as long as the sun shines!
 When we have such strong evidence, we don't really need to invent any feel-good stories for hope as we usually have to.
 It just falls naturally out of the evidence.”

 “Sounds very logical and reasonable.
 And yet somehow wonderful!
 You've not only given great answers to my questions but provided solid reasons for why those answers are, in fact, great.
-No handwaving or appeal to mysterious phenomena or dogma.
+No handwaving or appealing to mysterious phenomena or dogma.
 Just the facts!
 I myself am a big 'evidence and reason' guy.
 No mumbo-jumbo for me, thank you!"

 "Yes, but many other people have tried to define things like meaning, purpose and hope in life using only facts and logic before and failed miserably."